anuran-Chakraborty/OOPLab/README.md

 # OOP Lab Assignments

-### This repository contains the OOP Lab assignments for 2nd year 2nd Semester for the course Compurt Science and engineering of Jadavpur University
+### This repository contains the OOP Lab assignments for 2nd year 2nd Semester for the course Computer Science and engineering of Jadavpur University

 #### The list of the assignments are as below with their directory name